 Where Willi lies buried, we do not know.

 Note: Fred is even older than this story.
 He got his first GSD in 1947 and likes to think that it might have been a relative of Donar.
-Fred judges GSD specialties and is an international judge with many years experience judging SV, AKC, UKC, rare-breeds, and many foreign clubs’ shows.
-He is the author of The Total German Shepherd Dog, the definitive book on Hip Dysplasia, in addition to innumerable magazine columns and articles.
-His seminars on structure and movement are in demand around the world.
+Fred is an AKC judge in great demand internationally for his many years experience judging SV and his seminars on structure and movement are in demand.
+He is the author of The Total German Shepherd Dog, the definitive book on Hip Dysplasia.
 Be sure to check out all the Dog Books by Fred Lanting